codeBodger/CISC-108-Final-Project/README.md

 ### Pitch
 Boulders will fall from the top of the screen.
 These boulders will have sheet music of scales on them.
-The user will have to use the number keys to choose what type of scale it is (Major/minor).
+The user will have to use the keyboard to choose what type of scale it is (Major/minor).
 There will be a settings menu where the user can choose which scales (Major, Natural minor, Harmonic minor, Melodic minor, Mixolydian, Whole Tone, etc.), key signatures (Number of sharps/flats), clefs (Treble, Bass, Alto, Tenor, etc.), and amount of ledger lines they want.
 If the boulders land before the user has figured out what type of scale it is, they loose 10 points.
 One point is awarded for each scale correctly identified on the first try.
 Subsequent tries reduce the points awarded by 50%.
 The arrow keys are used to select different falling boulders, so that if/when there are multiple falling at the same time, the user can tell the game which one they are guessing.

 ### Milestones
 #### Milestone 1: *[Video Link](https://youtu.be/jAdGS6ejogo)*